hbd/mcp-chat/README.md

 # MCP Chat

-Using MCP (Model Context Protocol) servers as chat clients.
+Using MCP (Model Context Protocol) servers for chat.

 I was initially inspired to make this based upon an idea for a chat roulette style interaction using an MCP client like the Claude Mac app or the Claude Code.
 For simplicity's sake, this proof of concept just uses a simple in-memory room-based system that supports two users in a single room sending messages between each other.